Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 ![add HG LOGO](./assets/hf.png)

 Fine-tuning can be a rather complex process.
 To alleviate much of this complexity, we will be running HuggingFace's AutoTrain-Advanced Python package in the containerized service to securely fine-tune an LLM using Snowflake compute.
+AutoTrain-Advanced will use pairs of inputs and outputs to fine-tune an open-source LLM to make its outputs better align to our use case's expectations.
 Refer to the [documentation](https://huggingface.co/docs/autotrain/index) for more info.

 ### What you will learn
 - The basic mechanics of how Snowpark Container Services works